Will a Limited Ingredient Dog Food Recipe Help?

 Eastern Food Therapy can help balance an energetically hot dog.

-We recommend a cooling, limited ingredient diet for dogs with any type of allergy.
+We recommend a cooling, limited ingredient dog food recipe or diet for dogs with any type of allergy.

 Create your own recipe combining the foods below.